-5. Animals may be enrolled in the Junior Horse project at any time during the calendar year.
+4. Animals may be enrolled in the Junior Horse project at any time during the calendar year;

+however, it must be enrolled as a project animal by the county deadline in order to show in the current year's Junior Horse Championship Show.
 Animals may be enrolled in the project at any age but may not be shown in the Junior Horse project until their yearling year through 5 years of age.

-6. No colts or stallions will be permitted to show in the Junior Horse Championship Show.
+5. No colts or stallions will be permitted to show in the Junior Horse Championship Show.

-7. The age of a horse is established on the basis of a calendar year starting January 1 of the year foaled.
+6. The age of a horse is established on the basis of a calendar year starting January 1 of the year foaled.
 The animal is a weanling during the calendar year in which it was foaled and a yearling during the first calendar year following its foaling date, regardless of the time of year foaled.
-For example, a horse foaled anytime in 2017 is considered a yearling on January 1, 2018; two years old on January 1, 2019, three years old on January 1, 2020, and so on.
+For example, a horse foaled anytime in 2021 is considered a yearling on January 1, 2022; two years old on January 1, 2023, three years old on January 1, 2024, and so on.